run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

-Below are the prerequisites of a cluster installed with Run:ai.
+---
+title: Prerequisites in a nutshell
+summary: This article outlines the required prerequisites for a Run:ai installation.
+authors:
+    - Jason Novich
+    - Yaron Goldberg
+date: 2024-Apr-8
+---

 ## Prerequisites in a Nutshell